 Cobra Trading Leverage

 Retail leverage at Cobra Trading is 1:4 for day trading and 1:2 for overnight trading.
 If you’re trading in an IRA or cash account, buying power is limited to the cash available.

-Funding is only available via wire transfer or by cheque.
 Funds must be payable to the broker’s clearing firm, Wedbush Securities for both methods.
 Traders can also transfer an account from another firm (ACAT) by contacting customer support and obtaining an account transfer form.
-Our review has to note that funding methods are limited when compared to other brokers.

 Note that there is a $20 fee on wire deposits and withdrawals.
 International outgoing wire transfers cost $25.